kasthuriraajan/lcip-admin/README.md

 # LCIP Admin

-LCIP is a Light-weight Cloud Identity Provider.LCIP Admin module is a dashboard which serves the admin related functions of LCIP.
-This is a react.js based web application.
+LCIP is a Light-weight Cloud Identity Provider.
+LCIP Admin module is a a react.js based web application.
+Admin of the LCIP can use this applicatiion to manage LCIP.

 ## To run the application